lkk688/DiasterTextClassifier/README.md

 # Twitter Data Collection
 ## Getting twitter credentials for creating streaming application
-Login into dev.twitter.com, go to my applications -> Create new application.
+Login into dev.twitter.com, go to Apps -> Create an App.
+You may need to apply for a Twitter developer account.

 Fill the application details – Name, description, callback url, website url etc. Create access token.
 Once you’ve done this, make a note of your OAuth settings.
 * Consumer Key
 * Consumer Secret
 * OAuth Access Token